Adetutu777/Adetutu777/README.md

 I am a meticulous web developer with BSc. degree in computer science and skills in frontend development & technical writing.
 I am a firm believer in the mobile-first approach

 I enjoy learning new things and using them to create new ideas.
-When am not coding you can find me listening to music, reading, Hanging out with friends or exploring nature
+When am not coding you can find me listening to music, reading, writing, Hanging out with friends & family.

 - 🌱 I’m currently working with Vue.js, Nuxtjs & learning Solidity